 “Alphonse Mucha: Master of Art Nouveau” Opens today in Glens Falls, N.Y.
 US – until March 18th

-The exhibition examines pivotal role of French artist Alphonse Mucha (1860-1939) examines how he exploited the advertising poster to create a new movement in art and is on display in Glens Falls, a half an hour ride from Saratoga Springs, N.Y.
+The exhibition examines pivotal role of French artist Alphonse Mucha (1860-1939) telling how he exploited the advertising poster to create a new movement in art and is on display in Glens Falls, a half an hour ride from Saratoga Springs, N.Y.

 Featuring 70 works of the artist credited with inspiring the Art Nouveau movement, the exhibition comes from the private Dhawan Collection of Los Angeles.